survivejs/webpack-book/manuscript/output/01_targets.md

 Webpack provides two Node-specific targets: `node` and `async-node`.
 It uses standard Node `require` to load chunks unless the async mode is used.
 In that case, it wraps modules so that they are loaded asynchronously through Node `fs` and `vm` modules.

-The main use case for using the Node target is _Server Side Rendering_ (SSR).
-The idea is discussed in the _Server Side Rendering_ chapter.
+The main use case for using the Node target is _Server-Side Rendering_ (SSR).

 T> To learn more about the topic, read [James Long's series](https://jlongster.com/Backend-Apps-with-Webpack--Part-I) about developing backend applications with webpack.